 The Campus Center is the hub of activities at Elmira College.
-Located in the Campus Center are dining facilities (Dining Hall, MacKenzie's snack bar, Starbucks and Simeon's), the Tifft Lounge, student lounges, student government and administrative offices, meeting rooms, Sweeney's, the George Waters Art Gallery, and the Information Desk.
+Located in the Campus Center are dining facilities, the Tifft Lounge, student lounges, student government and administrative offices, meeting rooms, Sweeney's, the George Waters Art Gallery, and the Information Desk.